← Back to Fitley

 9. Retention and deletion

-10. Your rights regarding your fitness data
+10. Your rights regarding your fitness and nutrition data

 • Right to withdraw consent: Withdraw your consent at any time as described in Section 5 above